dangrammer/giggy-backend/README.md

   4. run `rails db:create` in terminal to create database
   5. run `rails db:migrate` in terminal to initialize database
   6. create secret keys:
-    - create a `.env` file in root directory
-    - write secret keys for JWT and seed passwords in `.env` file:
+    i. create a `.env` file in root directory ii. write secret keys for JWT and seed passwords in `.env` file:
       ```
       JWT_SECRET_KEY=KEY_HERE
       SEED_PASSWORD_1=KEY_HERE
       SEED_PASSWORD_2=KEY_HERE
       SEED_PASSWORD_3=KEY_HERE
       ```
-    *_Note: `KEY_HERE` should be characters of your choice and seed passwords are_ _optional.
+    _Note: `KEY_HERE` should be characters of your choice and seed passwords are_ _optional.
 If seed passwords are not used, delete them from the `.env` file_ _and change passwords for users 1, 2, and 3 in `db/seeds.rb` file._
   7. run `rails db:seed` in terminal to seed database with starter data